amzn1963/piles_dashboard/README.md

 •	The ‘Select all’ selector automatically updates the percentage of ‘Gender in the department’ display and the three graphics which are related.

 •	A series of 5  graphs displaying the different data sets

+FEATURES LEFT TO IMPLEMENT
+•	Would like to include a separate data set for personnel who have undergone cross training in other departments – again gender and shift specific, this will be useful, when required to support main departmental core processes when high volume instances occur.

+TECHNOLOGIES USED
+•	HTML5 Bootstrap Framework
+•	JavaScript d3, crossfilters, dc, queue & graphs to manage data & graphics
+•	CSS for styles
+•	Excel for creation of the data .csv set

+TESTING
+•	Changing of data to test functionality of graphs
+•	Changing of size of graphs, ticks,(elastic)
+•	Testing the shift selector for functionality

+DEPLOYMENT
+•	As the website was being built and down to personal work issues (full time employed, high level of overtime), commits were spread out over time.
+Therefore, heavy and long coding work was carried out when time off permitted, and the commits were made.
+GitHUb is up to date  and has been viewed by my mentor.